-“We were starting to see that already shortly before COVID, but now it’s more prevalent with couples wanting their guests to feel safe and comfortable.
-Having it in the backyard of your childhood home also adds a personalized touch,” says Samantha.
+“We were starting to see that already shortly before COVID, but now it’s more prevalent,” Joder says.
+“Having it in the backyard of your childhood home also adds a personal touch.”

-8. Natural Accents
+8. Natural accents

-9. Symbolism and Personalization
+9. Symbolism and personalization

-“It looked like the welcome bags had died out a bit, but it’s a trend that’s really picked up speed,” says Samantha.
-In addition to the now requisite masks and hand sanitizer, the guest bags include personalized items that represent them and who they’ve become as a couple.
+“Welcome bags are a trend that’s really picked up speed,” Joder says.
+Guest bags now include personalized items that represent the bride and groom and who they’ve become as a couple.

-“It may be mints from Philadelphia where the groom is from, or some Cape Cod chips because the bride is from Cape Cod, or a sweet treat known to the city where they met and fell in love.
-These small touches make their wedding more authentic to who they are versus a cookie cutter wedding and will be more memorable for years to come,” says Samantha.”
+“It may be mints from Philadelphia, where the groom is from, or some Cape Cod chips, because the bride is from Cape Cod, or a sweet treat known to the city where they met and fell in love,” Joder says.
+“These small touches make their wedding more authentic to who they are versus a cookie cutter wedding, and will be more memorable for years to come.”